A global community

 Request for technical assistance

 The expert roster network forms the basis of an ongoing matchmaking process with the wider community.
-Global Congress members can flag knowledge and capacity gaps which will be matched to the relevant skillset across the expert roster.
+Global Congress members can flag knowledge and capacity gaps, which will be aligned to the relevant skillset across the expert roster.
 This process plays a key role in developing new mechanisms that encourage peer-to-peer learning and capacity building.

 GC Global Knowledge Hub

 In January 2021, the GC Global Knowledge Hub was officially launched.
-This online platform serves as a key mechanism to operationalize and leverage the expertise of the Global Congress Network, and is meant to foster communication and information sharing between members.
+This online platform serves as a key mechanism to operationalize and leverage the expertise of the Global Congress Network, allowing members to share information and resources, engage in discussions, and access training material and best practice guidance.

 Join the Conversation at #GlobalChemCongress